Pommus/Square-Simulator/README.md

 # Square-Simulator
-An experiment in physics and game development
+An experiment in physics and game development.
+Made with LOVE.